Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/code-snippets-plugin.md

 ### Snippet Management Best Practices

 **Before Editing Snippets:**
-- **Backup**: Always backup your website before modifying code snippets
+- **Backup**: Always backup the website before modifying code snippets
 - **Test Environment**: Test changes on staging site if available
 - **Documentation**: Keep notes of what each snippet does and why